Rapha149/MessageHider/README.md

 # MessageHider

-With this plugin for Minecraft you can filter or replace the ingame messages you receive!
+With this plugin for Minecraft you can hide or replace the ingame messages you receive!
 You can also execute commands when a filter applies.

 ## Tutorials